bacula-web/bacula-web/core/external/phplot/README.txt

    COPYING  . . . . . . . . . . . .
 LGPL 2.1 License file
    ChangeLog  . . . . . . . . . . .
 Lists changes to the sources
    NEWS.txt . . . . . . . . . . . .
 Highlights changes in releases
+   NEWS_*.txt . . . . . . . . . . .
+Older NEWS files
    README.txt   . . . . . . . . . .
 This file
    contrib  . . . . . . . . . . . .
 "Contributed" directory, add-ons
    phplot.php   . . . . . . . . . .
 The main PHPlot source file
    rgb.inc.php  . . . . . . . . . .
 Optional extended color table
+   Imagemaps.txt  . . . . . . . . .
+Documentation for new experimental feature

 REQUIREMENTS:

 You need a recent version of PHP5, and you are advised to use the latest stable release.
-This version of PHPlot has been tested with PHP-5.3.6 and PHP-5.2.17 on Linux, and with PHP-5.3.6 on Windows XP.
-Note that the PHP Group has dropped support for PHP-5.2.x.
-If you are still using PHP-5.2.x, you should plan to upgrade as soon as you can.
-PHPlot testing with PHP-5.2.x might not continue past this release.
+This version of PHPlot has been tested with PHP-5.4.0, PHP-5.3.10, and PHP-5.3.6-13ubuntu on Linux, and with PHP-5.4.0 on Windows XP.
+Note that starting with this release, PHPlot requires PHP-5.3.x or higher.
+PHP-5.2.x is no longer tested or supported.

 You need the GD extension to PHP either built in to PHP or loaded as a module.
 Refer to the PHP documentation for more information - see the